Clearwater, Florida is home to more than 116,000 people and, as a hotspot for tourism, welcomes millions more every year.

 You can’t guarantee that you’ll avoid an accident just by knowing where most car accidents in Clearwater take place.
 However, this information can help you know when it might be important to exercise a little bit of extra caution while driving through the city.

-Speak With a Clearwater Car Accident Lawyer If You’ve Been Injured in a Collision
+Speak With a Car Crash Lawyer in Clearwater If You’ve Been Injured in a Collision

 Clearwater car accident statistics reveal that more people are getting hurt in area crashes.
-If you or a family member has recently been involved in a collision, don’t hesitate to contact Winters & Yonker, P.A.
+If you or a family member has recently been involved in a collision, don’t hesitate to contact Winters & Yonker Personal Injury Lawyers

 Our Clearwater car accident attorneys have over 119 years of combined experience and have won millions on behalf of deserving crash victims like you.